 This award-winning brewery’s Bier Garten is the place to be on warm summer nights after enjoying Middleton’s great shopping or expansive trail network.
 Capital produces a lot of great beers, including many that are only available seasonally.

 What to drink: Lake House.
 This is the perfect summer choice.
 Slightly malty and lightly hopped, this refreshing beer is only available from May through July.
 Enjoy it while you can!

 Where to go: Aqualand Ale House, Boulder Junction

 Boulder Junction is a Northwoods destination popular with anglers, hikers, bikers and nature lovers.
-At the end of the day, you’ll find many of them at the Aqualand Ale House, a well-stocked craft beer bar with pleasant outdoor tables.
-It’s close to many of Boulder Junction’s lodging properties, so many people walk or bike to the Ale House.
+At the end of the day, you’ll find many of them at the Aqualand Ale House, a well-stocked craft beer bar that offers lots of taps and outdoor seating.
+It’s close to many of Boulder Junction’s lodging properties, so it’s an easy walk or bike ride away.

 What to drink: When in Vilas County, drink a Vilas County beer.
 Try the Blueberry Train Wheat, a fruit beer produced by Tribute Brewing Company in Eagle River.
 All aboard—it’s as refreshing as the Northwoods air.

 Where to go: Blue Heron Brewpub, Marshfield